 What is it?

-According to Renault, the E-Tech hybrid powertrain in this Clio features technology “inspired” by Formula 1.
+According to the French brand, the E-Tech hybrid powertrain in this Renault Clio features technology “inspired” by Formula 1.
 By which, we reckon, they possibly mean that, much like F1 power units, it’s incredibly clever and confusingly complex, yet all but hidden away from view.

 Then there’s a small, 20bhp motor similar to that in a mild-hybrid system, which acts as a starter-generator.
 Both electric motors are charged via recaptured energy stored in a small, 1.2kWh battery and can operate independently or together.